 Supporting Guidance: employer compliance: guidance by subject: construction industry scheme (CIS): regulation 9(4) directions - action to be taken

-COG909360 explains the conditions to be satisfied for a direction under Reg 9(5) in relation to a claim under Reg 9(4) to be made.
+COG909360 explains the conditions to be satisfied for a direction under Reg 9(5) in relation to a claim under Reg 9(4).

 A contractor does not have to formally request consideration of a claim under Reg 9(4) nor does the contractor have to mention the regulation.
 In many situations the contractor will merely infer double taxation.
 This should be considered as a request for a claim under Reg 9(4).

-However, Reg 9(4)(b) states that the contractor does not need to make a request for a direction under Reg 9(5).
-If therefore the contractor does not make a claim or mentions ‘double taxation’ you should make the contractor aware of the existence of Reg 9(4) and invite a claim from the contractor.
+However, Reg 9(4)(b) states that the contractor does need to make a request for a direction under Reg 9(5).
+If the contractor does not make a claim or mentions ‘double taxation’ you should make them aware of the existence of Reg 9(4) and invite a claim from the contractor.
 You do not need, and in fact should not, at this stage give the contractor any indication of the outcome of the claim.